stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ## Standing at the shoulders of giants

 Creating a new neural network has a lot in common with cooking - there are typical ingredients (layers) and recipes (popular network architectures).
 The lasagne metaphor is unavoidable, as we already saw.
-The most important cooking contest is [ImageNet](www.image-net.org), with recognition of 1000 classes from (networks typically use 224x224).
+The most important cooking contest is [ImageNet Large Scale Visual Recognition Challenge](http://image-net.org/challenges/LSVRC/), with recognition of hundreds of classes from half a million dataset of photos.

-Loo at these [Neural Network Architectures](https://culurciello.github.io/tech/2016/06/04/nets.html) (chart by Eugenio Culurciello):
+Look at these [Neural Network Architectures](https://culurciello.github.io/tech/2016/06/04/nets.html), typically using 224x224x3 input (chart by Eugenio Culurciello):

 ![Deep Learning Architectures - a scatter plot of network sizes, performances and ops per run](/imgs/2017-04-17-learning-deep-learning/deep_learning_architectures_culurciello.png)
 Size represents the number of parameters (a lot!).
-It didn't mention [SqueezeNet](https://gab41.lab41.org/lab41-reading-group-squeezenet-9b9d1d754c75) though, an architecture vastly reducing the number of parameters (e.g. 50x fewer).
+It doesn't mention [SqueezeNet](https://gab41.lab41.org/lab41-reading-group-squeezenet-9b9d1d754c75) though, an architecture vastly reducing the number of parameters (e.g. 50x fewer).

 A few key networks can be readily loaded from [keras.applications](https://keras.io/applications/) module: Xception, VGG16, VGG19, ResNet50, InceptionV3.
-Some other are not as plug&play, but still easy to find online - yes, there is [SqueezeNet in Keras](https://github.com/rcmalli/keras-squeezenet).
+Some others are not as plug & play, but still easy to find online - yes, there is [SqueezeNet in Keras](https://github.com/rcmalli/keras-squeezenet).
 These networks serve two purposes:

 * give insight into useful building blocks and architectures